Pickles Pickled vegetables

 Hakusaizuke

 Hakusaizuke is pickled Chinese cabbage.
-But the taste is quite different from its famous relative, Korean Kimchi.
-It tastes slightly sour and smells deliciously fresh of lemon.
-The original recipe uses the Yuzu lemon.
+But the flavor, in contrast to its famous relative, Korean kimchi, is very different.
+It tastes slightly sour and has a deliciously fresh lemon aroma.
+In the original recipe the yuzu lemon is used.
 I love Hakusaizuke and eat it very regularly.

-But there are also many other Tsukemono varieties.
-Vegetables that are often used are cucumber, eggplant, ginger, cabbage, radish, plums and onions, for example.
+But there are many other Tsukemono varieties as well.
+Vegetables that are often used include, for example, cucumber (Asaduke), eggplant, ginger, cabbage, radish, plums (Umeboshi) and onions.

 Making Tsukemono Yourself

-Some types of Tsukemono can be prepared in just a few days, while others need to be pickled for several months before they are edible.
-"Asuzake" is a very quick type of Tsukemono, where the fresh vegetables are only pickled for a few hours or overnight.
+Some types of Tsukemono can be prepared in just a few days, while others need to be pickled for several months before they’re ready to eat.
+“Asuzake” (for example, cucumber salad) is a very quick type of Tsukemono, where the fresh vegetables are only pickled for a few hours or overnight.
 You can easily make Tsukemono yourself.
-It is important to follow the right steps: First, the chosen vegetable is grated finely and then placed in a liquid for pickling.
+The important thing is to follow the right steps: first, grate the chosen vegetable, then place it in a pickling liquid.
 While it rests, it must be weighted down.
-For this, you can use two nested bowls, between which the Tsukemono is placed.
-The variant with special Tsukemono pots is a little more convenient.
-The purchase is worthwhile if you make Tsukemono more often.
-Here we present three different pots:
+For this, you can use two nested bowls with the Tsukemono in between.
+A bit more convenient is the version with special Tsukemono pots (Japanese cooking utensils).
+It’s worth buying one if you often make Tsukemono.
+Here we introduce you to three different pot options:

 The Classic

-At Amazon you can find a typical Tsukemono pot for around 25 Euros.
-You simply put the vegetables and the liquid in, season it and then screw the press down until it is well sealed.
-After a few days you can already try your homemade Tsukemono.
+You can find a typical Tsukemono pot on Amazon for about 25 euros.
+Simply put the vegetables and pickling liquid in, season it, and screw down the press until it’s sealed.
+After a few days, you can try your homemade Tsukemono.

 The Smaller Version

-If you don't have that much space in your kitchen cabinets, then this small pot might be right for you.
-Price-wise it costs about the same as the classic pot.
+If you don’t have much space in your kitchen cupboards, this small pot might be right for you.
+Price-wise, it's similar to the classic version.

 Authentic Tsukemono Pot

-If you want to make Tsukemono authentically, then you can use this ceramic pot.
-It is not as practical as the plastic versions, but it looks really chic.
-At Amazon, such a pot is available for around 35 Euros.
+If you want to make Tsukemono as authentically as possible, you can use this ceramic pot.
+It's not as practical as the plastic versions, but it looks really stylish.
+On Amazon, you can find a pot like this for about 35 euros.

 Tsukemono: A Surprising Side Effect

-We have already written that Tsukemonos are very tasty and also quite healthy.
+As we already mentioned, Tsukemono are not only delicious but also quite healthy.
 But they have another advantage.
 Some varieties, such as Umeboshi, are antibacterial.
-That's why people like to pack them in Bento boxes (Japanese lunchboxes), so the food will keep for several days even without a refrigerator!
+That’s why they’re often put into bento boxes (Japanese lunchboxes), so the food stays fresh for several days even without a refrigerator!

 Comments